John Becker (basketball): 2018–19

 During the 2018–19 season, Becker guided the Catamounts to its third-straight America East regular season championship and its seventh overall America East tournament championship.
 For the fourth time, Becker was also named America East Coach of the Year.
 The Catamounts drew a 13-seed in the first round of the 2019 NCAA tournament and were defeated by Florida State 76–69 to finish the season 27–7.

 On February 2, 2019, the Catamounts' 74–65 win over UMass Lowell marked Becker's 100th win in conference play.
 He set a new America East record as the fastest head coach to reach 100 conference wins, doing so in his 120th conference game, tying Kansas' Bill Self for fourth on the all-time list for NCAA Division I men's basketball.
 The only other men's coaches in Division I (and its predecessors) to reach the milestone in fewer conference games are Mark Few (112 games with Gonzaga), Adolph Rupp (116 with Kentucky), and John Chaney (118 with Temple).
 At the close of the season, Becker was named the USBWA district I coach of the year for the third consecutive season.

 2019–20

 With the return of reigning America East Player of the year Anthony Lamb, Becker guided the Catamounts to its fourth-straight outright regular season title, which set a league record while also earning his record fifth America East Coach of the Year award.
 He would lead Vermont to a 26–7 overall record, including a win over St. John's for the team's first win over a Big East opponent in its current formation.
 He also earned his 200th career win at Vermont with a 55–38 win over Towson on December 7, 2019.
 The Catamounts would reach the America East tournament final for fifth-straight season, but the title game was canceled due to the COVID-19 pandemic.
+UVM was awarded the tournament championship as the highest seed remaining.